Global Professional Development

 In order to understand the various dimensions of how the consultancy took place first thing was the assessment of what exactly the client wanted.

-NODE Urban Design Limited was the property developers.
+NODE Urban Design Limited was the property developer.
 The main concerns of the company which were discussed with the consultant were:

 Key Performance Indicators:

-Key performance indicator is known to be a measurable value which demonstrates the company’s effectiveness (Parmenter 2015).
+A key performance indicator is known to be a measurable value that demonstrates the company’s effectiveness (Parmenter 2015).
 Another main concern of NODE Urban Design Limited was to identify the key performance indicators and how to manage them.

 Improvement of Operational Performance and Efficiency: